Maverick-sst/learningGit/README.md

 # learningGit
 <comands>
-clone
-add
+clone  ---> git clone url ---> clones a repository in your local system

+add---->
 commit
-push
-new pull
+push pull
+git ls-files -----> to view all files

+## this is used for subheading